Support for people recently diagnosed

 Learn how to adjust to change, communicate, manage your relationships, plan for the future, and stay healthy.
 You can also form support networks with other participants.
 Register for an upcoming session.

 Alternatively, we offer one-on-one sessions for post-diagnosis support and access to a Dementia Advisory Service.
-To find out more, please visit the National Dementia Helpline page, or call on 1800 100 500 from 8.00am to 8.00pm weekdays.
+To find out more contact the National Dementia Helpline on 1800 100 500.